Brief Introduction to Wax Begonia

 How to Overwinter Begonias?

 Wax begonias do not grow in cold climates if you keep your plan outside.

-But, if you grow it up indoor then it can survive.
+But, if you grow it up indoors then it can survive.

-Keep the surrounding temperature above 60 degrees F. Maintaining the warm atmosphere is crucial.
-Protection from frost is at the another reason behind keeping it indoor because frost will kill the plant with no delay.
+Keep the surrounding temperature above 60 degrees F. Maintaining a warm atmosphere is crucial.
+Protection from frost is another reason behind keeping it indoors because frost will kill the plant with no delay.

-Make sure it gets adequate amount of sun light as it is required for photosynthesis.
+Make sure it gets an adequate amount of sunlight as it is required for photosynthesis.

 How to propagate Begonias?

 Cutting is the best way to propagate begonias.
 The spring is the best season for cutting.

 The length of every cutting should be about 4".
 Then dip the cutting into the soil for about 2".
 It is a type of artificially induced vegetative propagation in which the portion of the cut part under the soil is forming roots.